GrzegorzKy/house-price-scrapper/README.md

 # house price scrapper
- Project for scrapping data from ad website, saving and processing it in mogo.
+ Project for scrapping data from ad website, saving and processing it in mongo.